WeiHao97/pytorch_sparse/docs/source/jit.rst

 ----------------------------

 In many cases either tracing or scripting is an easier approach for converting a model to TorchScript.
-We allow you to compose tracing and scripting to suit the particular requirements of a part of a model.
+Tracing and scripting can be composed to suit the particular requirements of a part of a model.

 Scripted functions can call traced functions.
 This is particularly useful when you need